 Most lenders offer secured and unsecured $30,000 business loans.
 Banks, online providers and even some microlenders are all options.
 It’s also possible to find a loan of this size if you have a startup or bad credit.

 You can get a $30,000 business loan from an online lender, regional bank, community development financial institution (CDFI) and some credit unions.
-Some large banks like Wells Fargo offer $30,000 business loans too.
-But many national banks prefer to work with higher loan amounts.
+Several large banks like Wells Fargo offer $30,000 business loans too.
+But national banks may prefer to work with higher loan amounts.

-The application process for a $30,000 business loan varies depending on your funding needs and your business’s financials.
+The application process for a $30,000 business loan varies depending on your lender and loan type.
 But generally, you need to follow these steps:

 - Compare lenders that offer the type of loan you need at $30,000.
 Also, consider factors like annual percentage rates (APRs), origination fees and requirements.
-If you need vehicle or equipment financing, also consider the minimum down payment required.
+If you need vehicle or equipment financing, also keep in mind the minimum down payment required.

 - Check offers from top providers by filling out a prequalification form or speaking with a commercial loan officer.